ProjectZeroDays/Project-Red-Sword/README.md

 3. Create a new branch.
 4. Make your changes and commit them.
 5. Push your changes to your fork.
-6. Open a pull request with a description of the changes you've made.
+6. Open a pull request with a description of the changes you have made.

 #### License